bumperactive-com/how-to/product-creation.md

   + Make sure the **Apparel Size** option is visible on the storefront.
   + Make sure the **Apparel Style** option is visible if needed, hidden if not.
   + Make sure the **Apparel Brand**, **Apparel Color** and **Product Type** options are *NOT* visible on the storefront.
-  + If everything looks good, we are ready to create some SKus!
+  + If everything looks good, we are ready to create some SKUs!

   + Navigate to **Products** > **View**.